DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step6.md

 ==> Capture validation failed: error querying target agent: Unexpected response code: 403 (Permission denied). verifyconnectivity and agent address
 </pre>

-You have not yet supplied an ACL token so the command fails.
+This command is not permitted for the anonymous token.
+You must supply an ACL token with the proper permissions.
 This proves ACLs are being enforced.

 ### Setting an ACL Token